hapax/hapax.github.io/assets/bh-kids.md

 We've measured the energy in a black hole using Einstein's mass-energy formula, and Newton's formula for gravitation.
-Let's measure the energy a different way, in terms of *heat*.
+We've said that a black hole is hot, so let's calculate the energy a third way, in terms of heat.
 People often say that the temperature of the substance measures the amount of "molecular motion", or kinetic energy per molecule.
 This sounds fuzzy, but can be written as a perfectly rigorous